 - If you have cold feet warming them up before going to bed can help you fall asleep faster, you can do this by taking a foot bath or by wearing sleep socks.
 If our hands and/or feet are too cold our core temperature won't drop, preventing us from falling asleep.

 - Temperature regulating pyjamas: with breathable pyjamas that combine evaporative cooling with moisture wicking you can keep the ideal sleeping temperature and avoid becoming wet if you start to sweat while sleeping.

 Dr Marco Fritz-Naville knows the importance of keeping the best temperature for sleep;

 "By staying in the ideal climatic comfort zone we can sleep deeper and longer.
 Dagsmejan’s temperature regulating sleepwear can be a great aid to keep the best temperature for sleep"

-HOW TO SLEEP BETTER WITH TEMPERATURE REGULATING PAJAMAS
+HOW TO SLEEP BETTER WITH TEMPERATURE REGULATING PYJAMAS

-- Temperature regulation: make sure you wear a breathable pajamas so that any excess heat is quickly released without you getting cold
+- Temperature regulation: make sure you wear a breathable pyjamas so that any excess heat is quickly released without you getting cold

-- Moisture management: The best pajamas for night sweats work with our bodies natural thermoregulation process.
+- Moisture management: The best pyjamas for night sweats work with our bodies natural thermoregulation process.
 Firstly be allowing for evaporative cooling, meaning that a part of the sweat is saved in the fibre and as it evaporates our bodies are cooled down.
-Secondly it should also be a moisture wicking pajamas so that we stay dry and comfortable.
+Secondly it should also be a moisture wicking pyjamas so that we stay dry and comfortable.

 - Super soft touch: our blood flow increase during the sleep meaning that we are more sensitive to touch.
-This means that the most comfy pajamas also are the pajamas that helps us to sleep the best.
+This means that the most comfy pyjamas also are the pyjamas that helps us to sleep the best.